synaptics-astra/doc/subject/astra_mcu_sdk_ddr_customization_guide.md

-# Astra MCU SDK Integration Guide
+# Astra MCU SDK Integration and DDR Customization Guide

 ## Overview

-This document provides guidance on setting up, building, and integrating the Astra MCU SDK for SL2610.
+This document provides guidance on setting up, building, and integrating the Astra MCU SDK for SL2610, including instructions for customizing the DDR configuration.

 For complete details, refer to: [Astra MCU SDK Developer Guide](https://synaptics-astra-mcu.github.io/doc/v/latest/developer_guide/index.html) and the [SL2610 Build and Flash with CLI](https://synaptics-astra-mcu.github.io/doc/v/latest/srsdk/docs/SL2610/SL2610_Build_and_Flash_with_CLI.html)